zahaibalig/huldra/DEVELOPMENT-GUIDELINES.md

 ### Code Syntax, Logging, Styling and Requirements

-- This project uses [lint](<https://en.wikipedia.org/wiki/Lint_(software)>) for syntax and style checks on our codebase: we use eslint as linter and prettier as a formatting tool and husky pre-commit hook
+- This project uses [lint](<https://en.wikipedia.org/wiki/Lint_(software)>) for syntax and style checks on our codebase: we use eslint as linter, prettier as a formatting tool and husky pre-commit hook

-- Use double quotes for strings, specially if the string contains quotes inside
-- Run `npm run lint` or `npm run lint:fix` to lint the codebase with eslint
-- Run `npm format` to format the code according to the defined style of the project
+- Prettier, the formatting tool will format the codes according to the defined rule.
+To see the formatting rules, see `.prettierrc` file in the root folder.

-- All changed code will be linted and formatted automatically before commit
-- Unix line ending (LF) is preferable
+- The linter, eslint will identify, warn and in cases, throw errors if any portion of the code goes against the defined rules.
+To see the linting rules, see `.eslintrc.json` in the root folder.

+- Husky pre-commit hook will execute `eslint --fix .` and `prettier --write .` commands to format the staged files according to the styling configuration and lint them for any potential errors.
+In case of errors that cannot be fixed by the linter, the committing process will be terminated and the errors have to be fixed manually.

+- It is possible to lint the code with the command `npm run lint`, `npm run lint:fix` and format with `npm run format` anytime.

 - All try-catch blocks should have accompanying log messages indicating the values assigned to critical variables, as well as exception messages (if any)

 - Document your code as well as possible, including inline comments as well as updates to existing documents if any

 - Never commit code containing hardcoded credentials or confidential information to a remote branch
 <!---
 - Use the Huldra uniform logging framework as frequently as appropriate for your code